Sho-case: Shohei Ohtani gets All-Star win for AL, bats, too

 Ohtani combined with Lance Lynn, Kyle Gibson, Nathan Eovaldi, Gregory Soto, Chris Bassitt, Andrew Kittredge, Matt Barnes and Liam Hendriks on an eight-hitter.

-Hendriks got the save, helped by a lucky bounce that turned what would've been a wild pitch into an out at second.
+A win started by a Japanese pitcher ended with a save by an Australian and an MVP for a Dominican.
+Hendriks was helped by a lucky bounce off the backstop that turned what would’ve have been a wild pitch into an out at second.

+“It’s a world game now,” Hendriks said.
+“There’s a lot of us us over here and hopefully there’s more to come with the exposure that Shohei and guys from the DR and Venezuela can bring to this game.”

+Hendriks wore a microphone on the mound for the television broadcast and heard cursing loudly after an errant slider to Omar Narváez.

-Despite another season of strikeouts that have alarmed baseball's leadership, NL batters whiffed 12 times while AL hitters had just three strikeouts.
+In another another season of record strikeouts that have alarmed baseball’s leadership, AL batters whiffed 12 times while NL hitters fanned just three strikeouts.

-Still, the result had a familiar ring.
-The AL has won 20 of the last 23 All-Star Games with one tie thrown in.
+The AL has now won 20 of the last 23 All-Star Games with one tie thrown in.

 While everything is measured with precision these days, Guerrero’s third-inning drive against Milwaukee’s Corbin Burnes was jaw-dropping even before Statcast revealed it went 468 feet, the longest since All-Star Games were wired in 2015.

-As the ball landed at the top of the left-field seats under the huge video board, NL shortstop Fernando Tatis Jr., another of "juniors" among a record 42 first-time All-Stars, turned slowly and put both hands over his head.
+As the ball landed at the top of the left-field seats under the huge video board, Tatis — the NL shortstop and another of the “juniors” among a record 42 first-time All-Stars — turned slowly and put both hands over his head.

+“It was a moonshot,” he said.
+“He’s been doing it all year.
+Why not show it off here?”

+Guerrero and Tatis are tied for second in the majors with 28 homers behind Ohtani — by the way, Ohtani also is tied for the AL lead in triples with four.

 Guerrero’s homer was the 200th in All-Star history and he followed in the bat path of his father, Vladimir Guerrero, who homered off Brad Penny in the 2006 game at Pittsburgh.
 They joined Bobby Bonds (1973) and Barry Bonds (1998 at Coors) and Ken Griffey Sr. (1980) and Ken Griffey Jr. (1992) as the only father-son duos with All-Star homers.